When Was the Bible Written? A Historical Perspective

 How old is the Bible?

-The New Testament, which focuses on the life and teachings of Jesus Christ, was written in the 1st century CE (Common Era).
-So, The Bible is roughly 2,000 to 3,500 years old, depending on which part you are referring to.
-Its age reflects the rich history and wisdom that has been preserved within its pages.
+So, the Bible is roughly 2,000 to 3,500 years old, depending on which part you are referring to.
+Its age reflects the rich history and wisdom that its pages have preserved.

-When was the Bible officially accepted as the word of God?
+When did the Bible become officially accepted as the word of God?

 Conclusion